7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 * Instead of predicting third term we could use all three as input and predict the probability that the fact is correct.
 To do this we would need a good source of false facts.

 ## 4b - A Brief Diversion Into Cognitive Science

+In cognitive science it's usually taught that there are two rival theories of a concept:

+**Feature Theory**: a concept is a set of semantic features.

+* good for explaining similarities between concepts
+* convenient for analysis because then a concept is a vector of feature activities.

+**Structuralist Theory**: the meaning of a concept lies in its relationships to other concepts.

+* conceptual knowledge is best expressed as a graph
+* Minsky used limitations of perceptrons as evidence against feature vectors and in favor of relational graph representations

+Hinton thinks both sides are wrong, and they need not be rivals.
+A neural net can use vectors to construct a graph.

+* In the family tree example, no "explicit" inference is required to arrive at the intuitively obvious consequences of the facts that have been explicitly learned.

+We do a lot of "analogical reasoning" by just "seeing" the answer with no commonsense or intervening steps.
+Even when we are using explicit rules \(as in math or logic?\), we need to "just see" which rules to apply.

+### Localist vs Distributed Representations of Concepts

+The obvious way to implement a relational graph is to treat the neuron as a node in the graph.
+This won't work.

+* We need many different types of relationship and connections in a neural net do not have discrete labels.
+* We need ternary relationships as well as binary ones: A is between B and C.

+The right way is still an open issue

+* many neurons are probably used for each concept and each neuron is probably involved in many concepts: a _distributed representation_.

 ## 4c - The Softmax Output Function